-81 Communication to the World Customs Organization (WCO) on the work of the IDP in support of efforts to address plastics pollution.
+79 Communication to the World Customs Organization (WCO) on the work of the IDP in support of efforts to address plastics pollution.

-82 See the African Continental Free Trade Area discussions. https://au-afcfta.org/ of scale are important in production of recycled plastic raw material, which requires rigorous standards and product quality assurance.
+80 See the African Continental Free Trade Area discussions. https://au-afcfta.org/ substitutes for plastic, and create business opportunities at scale for intermediaries that assess and certify compliance with the rules of the new plastic economy.

-83 See case study: GPAP, 2022.
+81 See case study: GPAP, 2022.
 Trade and the Circular Economy: Plastics Action in South Africa 2022.